giocode/giocode.github.io/source/projects/spark-graph.markdown

 ---
 layout: page
 title: "Sabermetrics with Apache Spark"
-date: May 20, 2015
+date: May 24, 2015
 comments: true
 sharing: true
 footer: true
 ---

 It is no secret analytics have made a big impact in sports.
 The quest for an objective understanding of the game has even a name: "sabermetrics".
-Analytics have proven invaluable in many aspects: from building dream teams under tight cap constraints, to selecting game-specific strategies to actively engaging with fans and so on.
+Analytics have proven invaluable in many aspects: from [building dream teams under tight cap constraints](http://www.sfgate.com/warriors/article/Golden-State-Warriors-at-the-forefront-of-NBA-5753776.php), to [selecting game-specific strategies](https://en.wikipedia.org/wiki/Moneyball) to actively [engaging with fans](http://www.nhl.com/ice/news.htm?id=754184) and so on.
 No matter what the goal is, gaining useful insights requires a quick ability to process big data and handle its complexities.
-In this following, we analyze NCAA basketball game stats gathered during one season.
+In this following, we analyze NCAA Men's college basketball game stats gathered during one season.
 As sports-data experts, we are going to leverage Spark's graph processing library to answer several questions for retrospection.

-Apache Spark is a fast and general-purpose technology, which greatly simplify the parallel processing of large data that is distributed over a computing cluster.
+[__Apache Spark__](http://spark.apache.org/) is a fast and general-purpose technology, which greatly simplify the parallel processing of large data that is distributed over a computing cluster.
 While Spark handles different types of processing, here we will focus on its graph processing capability.
 In particular, our goal is to expose the powerful yet generic graph-aggregation operator of Spark:`aggregateMessages`.
 We can think of this operator as a version of MapReduce for aggregating the neighborhood information in graphs.

 In fact, many graph processing algorithms such as PageRank rely on iteratively accessing the properties of neighbouring vertices and adjacent edges.
 By applying `aggregateMessages` on the NCAA College Basketball datasets, we will: